IntelliTect/.github/profile/README.md

 - [Coalesce](https://github.com/IntelliTect/Coalesce) - Helping you quickly build amazing sites
 - [TestTools](https://github.com/IntelliTect/TestTools) - A collection of tools for aiding in test automation
-- [PSToolbox](https://github.com/IntelliTect/PSToolbox) - Powershell scripts and modules hosted at https://www.powershellgallery.com/
+- [PSToolbox](https://github.com/IntelliTect/PSToolbox) - PowerShell scripts and modules hosted at [PowerShell Gallery](https://www.powershellgallery.com/packages?q=Intellitect)

-## Making a difference
+## 🤝 Making a difference
 We are passionate about giving back to our community and helping worldwide with our [philanthropic efforts](https://intellitect.com/about/philanthropy/).

 IntelliTect donates a significant portion of their profits to those in need through our philanthropic endeavors both locally and worldwide.